dart-lang/site-www/src/codelabs/async-await/index.md

 ### Uncompleted

-When you invoke a function that returns a future, that function immediately returns a future in an uncompleted state.
-While in its uncompleted state, a future is waiting for asynchronous operations to finish or to throw an error.
+When you invoke an asynchronous function, that function immediately returns an uncompleted future.
+While uncomplete, a future is waiting for asynchronous operations to finish or to throw an error.

 ### Completed